Is Incontinence affecting your life?

-With About Face Brisbane now offering zipPay, IncontiLase treatments can be more easily afforded than ever.
+With About Face Brisbane now offering zipPay, (but unfortunately not zipMoney) IncontiLase treatments can be more easily afforded than ever.

 The sooner you are treated, the sooner you can stop worrying about urinary leakage, so call our friendly and sensitive female staff today on 3482 2999 or email us at firstname.lastname@example.org to book your initial consultation or ask any questions you have.

 - No medications are required.

 - There is no downtime and you can drive or return to work immediately after treatment.

 - You should not have sexual intercourse for two weeks following the procedure.